sanand0/til/llms.md

 ## Oct 2025

+- 23 Oct 2025.
+Technology reveals our preferences by removing constraints.
+[Claude](https://claude.ai/share/87c71c26-6103-4687-b372-80f18d44fd21)
+  - When spelling became automated, we stopped cared about spelling for its own sake
+  - When GPS became ubiquitous, we stopped learning geography.
+We just want to get there
+  - When photography became unlimited, most captured moments.
+Few perfected shots
+  - When fitness tracking became easy, most just track.
+Few exercise more
 - 18 Oct 2025.
 Gemini API has a Google Maps tool that it can refer to - like Google Search.
 [Maps Grounding](https://ai.google.dev/gemini-api/docs/maps-grounding)
 - 16 Oct 2025.
 Earlier we needed humans to label data for RLHF.
 Now we don't since AI can simulate it.
 This is a pattern.
 Once AI learns from a human, that human skill can be automated.
 [How GPT-5 Thinks — OpenAI VP of Research Jerry Tworek](https://youtu.be/RqWIvvv3SnQ)
 - 14 Oct 2025.
 Meta built a [Code World Model](https://ai.meta.com/research/publications/cwm-an-open-weights-llm-for-research-on-code-generation-with-world-models/).
 Basically an LLM that acts like a Python interpreter!